Spectral sequences via linear presheaves: Truncation, shift and d ecalage

 \section{Truncation, shift and d\'ecalage}

+In this section we will study shift and d\'ecalage functors.
+Up to technicalities related to bigrading, the shift functor on (extended) spectral sequences is easy to describe: it introduces a duplicate of the \(0\)-page at the start, but with trivial differential, and shifts all the other pages up one.
+It turns out that this functor has both a left and a right adjoint functor, giving two versions of d\'ecalage.
+The décalage functor \(\Dec\), right adjoint to the shift functor, is described similarly.
+For \(X\) an (extended) spectral sequence, up to bigrading, \(\Dec(X)_0\) is given by \(\Nn(X)_1\) and \(\Dec(X)_k\) by \(X_{k+1}\), for \(k\geq 1\).
+We carry out a detailed study of how these functors arise from structure on the underlying category of discs \(\D\).

-In this section we introduce various truncated versions of the categories $\D$, $\lwb$ and $\espse$ and set up functors and adjunctions relating these.
+To this end we introduce various truncated versions of the categories $\D$, $\lwb$ and $\espse$ and set up functors and adjunctions relating these.
 Indeed all of these categories contain nested copies of themselves giving rise to these adjunctions.

 In the first part we consider truncated versions of $\D$, where we take objects $(i,p,n)$ with $r\leq i\leq t$.
 We study the embedding of this truncated version into $\D$, and the associated triple of adjoint functors at the level of linear witness books.
 The special case $r=t$ will be used for transfer of model category structures in Section~\ref{S:ModelsLWB}.